Digital religion

-Digital religion is the practice of religion in the digital world, and the academic study of such religious practice.
+Digital religion is the practice of religion in the digital world.
+With the rise of digital technologies within religious spaces, there has been increased academic study of such religious practices.

 History

 Digital religion is the practice of religion in the digital world, and the academic study of such religious practice.
-Now digital religion is a modern field sub-category stemming out of digital culture.
+It is a modern sub-field of digital culture studies that examines how religious beliefs, rituals, communities, and authority structures are reshaped by online environments, and digital technologies, as well as how the digital and the offline intersect in everyday religious life.
 In the mid-1990s, "cyber-religion" was a term that arose to describe the interface between religion and virtual reality technologies.
 Most scholars started documenting how religious groups moved worship online and how religious rituals were performed.
 By the first decade of the 21st century, the term "digital religion" became more dominant, and has often been studied in terms of religion's developments in the Web 2.0 world.
 It has tended to also make a distinction between "religion online" (religious practice facilitated by the digital) and "online religion" (religious practice transforms and offers new forms of religiosity in the digital).
+Scholars have argued that this distinction, while still useful, has become increasingly blurred as users move between offline congregations and online platforms in their everyday religious lives.

 As Heidi Campbell's work emphasizes about Digital Religion in the Digital Creatives and the Rethinking of Religious Authority it is imperative to re-frame one's spirituality in conjunction with navigating in an online community.
 Different religions and cultures may incorporate the use of digital mediums and religion using various reasons and practices to accomplish goals.
 One common theme in digital religion that they typically all have virtual religious spaces.
+Campbell's survey of the field identifies several recurring theoretical approaches within digital religion studies, including work on religious community, identity, authority, ritual, and religion in everyday digital life, which together form the core framework scholars use to study how faith operates online.
+The Oxford Handbook of Digital Religion further expands this scope by examining show religion is shaped by social media, websites, gaming environments, virtual and augmented realities, and artificial intelligence.